Goal

 Alternatives to the usage of branches

-One reason for deciding using branches is to let the developers work on some functionality in a collaborative environment without affecting other users.
+One reason for deciding to use workspaces and branches is to let the developers work on some functionality in a collaborative environment without affecting other users.
 There is one alternative for achieving that objective without using branches for those scenarios where the limitations described above prevent the usage of branches.

 Use the same branch for the whole project (it can be the master branch) so the VCS repository will keep track of the changes for the different project sprints or phases.